oracle-livelabs/oci/opensearch-objectstorage/visual_builder/visual_builder.md

 - Type *test* : This will return the PDF, word, excel uploaded
 - Type *penguin* : This will return the image of a penguin recognized by Artificial Intelligence
-- Type *shakespeare* : This will return the image of a text scanned by the Text Recognition
+- Type *shakespeare* : This will return the image of a text scanned by Text Recognition
-- Type *specimen* : This will return the belgian ID card with the name Specimen
+- Type *specimen* : This will return the Belgian ID card with the name "Specimen"

 ![Test Result](images/opensearch-intro.png)